Welcome to my campaign.

 Caption: I've learned more in 2 weeks than some learn in a lifetime.
 This needs to change.

 I will do this by running a ‘How to [insert skill] like a Cambridge Student’ video series that will provide engaging and accessible advice on the core skills and mindsets required to engage with our biggest global challenges.
 These skills include critical thinking, negotiation, productivity and student leadership and diplomacy.
-The series will feature interviews with fellow Cambridge students, Cambridge researchers along with students and experts in other institutions with whom I have had the opportunity to interact.
+The series will feature interviews and talk shows with fellow Cambridge students, Cambridge researchers along with students, experts and other stakeholders in other institutions with whom I have had the opportunity to interact.

 Caption: Me posing outside my student apartment attempting to look solemn yet inspiring

 Third, I will discuss my experience of applying to and studying at Cambridge and UCL.
 I hope to inspire more applications among the untapped by highlighting some of the challenges we face and the corresponding countermeasures available to us.
-While I recognise that those from the untapped are not a monolith, I submit that many of our experiences are analogous and that there’s an urgent need for us to shape the conversation around, for example, black history, hyphenated-identities, and the mythologies of former empires.
+While I recognise that those from the untapped are not a monolith, I submit that many of our experiences are analogous.
+There’s an urgent need for us to shape the conversation around, for example, black history, hyphenated-identities, and the mythologies of former empires.

 Fourth, I hope to improve the public understanding of the UK's justice system through legal communication in the spirit of The Secret Barrister.